How Loans Work and How to Borrow Wisely

 There's a lot to learn about borrowing, and most of it is here

 Borrowing money makes a lot of things possible.
 For example, if you can’t afford to pay cash for a house, a home loan allows you to buy a home and start building equity.
-But borrowing can be expensive, and it can even ruin your finances.
-Before you get a loan, get familiar with how loans work, how to borrow at the best rates, and how to avoid problems.
+But borrowing can be expensive, and it's important to keep an eye on your loan balances so they don't get out of hand.
+Before you get a loan, take the time to familiarize yourself with how loans work, how to borrow at the best rates, and how to avoid problems with debt.

 Loans make the most sense when you make an investment in your future or buy something that you truly need and can’t buy with cash.
 Some people think in terms of “good debt” and "bad debt," while others see all debt as bad.
-It’s easy to identify bad debt (expensive payday loans or a vacation funded entirely on a credit card), but good debt is more complicated.
+Everyone's situation is different, and only you know when it makes sense to get a loan and when it doesn't.

-A mortgage on a home is also seen as a good use of debt.
-Still, home loans were responsible for the mortgage crisis of 2008, and homeowners are always relieved to make their last mortgage payment.
-Home ownership allows you to take control of your environment and build equity, but home loans are large loans—so they’re especially risky.
+- Buying a home: A mortgage on a home is often seen as a good use of debt.
+Still, homeowners are always relieved to make their last mortgage payment.
+Homeownership allows you to take control of your environment and build equity, but home loans are large loans, so they’re especially risky.
+As with any loan, it's critical to look carefully at the terms.

-Cars are convenient, if not necessary, in many areas.
-Most workers need to physically go somewhere to earn a living, and public transportation might not be an option where you live.
+- Buying a vehicle: Cars are convenient, if not necessary, in many areas.
 Unfortunately, it’s easy to overspend on an automobile, and used vehicles often get overlooked as inexpensive options.

 Loans for Other Uses

 Whether or not it makes sense to borrow is something you’ll need to evaluate carefully.
-In general, borrowing to fund your current expenses—like your housing payment, food, and utility bills—is not sustainable and should be avoided.
+In general, borrowing to fund your current expenses—like your housing payment, food, and utility bills—isn't sustainable and should be avoided if possible.

 Types of Loans